top of page

 Messiah's goal is to raise $5000 which will provide essential animals and resources to families is developing countries.

-Save The Date: Vacation Bible School is August 2 - August 5, 2026
+Register for Vacation Bible School: August 2 - August 5, 2026

 This summer, kids are invited to step through the mist into Rainforest Falls—a vibrant world filled with wild waterfalls, towering trees, and colorful creatures!